rendezvue/lslidar_ros/README_en.md

-# LSLIDAR_CX_V4.2.1_221207_ROS
+# LSLIDAR_CX_V4.2.1_221214_ROS

 ## 1.Introduction

-​		LSLIDAR_CX_V4.2.1_221207_ROS is the lidar ros driver in linux environment, which is suitable for C1,C8,C16 and C32(32 degrees,70 degrees,90 degrees)  lidar.
-The program has  tested under ubuntu 20.04 ros noetic and ubuntu18.04 ros melodic.
+​		LSLIDAR_CX_V4.2.1_221214_ROS is the lidar ros driver in linux environment, which is suitable for C1,C8,C16 and C32(32 degrees,70 degrees,90 degrees)  lidar.
+The program has  tested under ubuntu 20.04 ros noetic , ubuntu18.04 ros melodic and ubuntu16.04 ros kinetic.

 ## 2.Dependencies